IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 Island view PTA teamed up with Mount Erie PTA, Fidalgo PTA, Anacortes middle school PTA, and Anacortes high school PTA to treat the hard-working kitchen staff to some treats last month.
 The lovely ladies were taken by surprise as Island View PTA hospitality committee member Molly Johnson dropped off a card, donuts and flowers for each.
 We appreciate the long hours, continued ingenuity and flexibility these ladies have shown.
 Thank you so much for all that contributed!

 **Stay tuned for details about celebratory plans for Staff Appreciation Week May 3-7, and how YOU can get involved!**

-{{< fig src="isv-dropoff.jpg" align="center" class="max-w-xs" >}}

-## YEARBOOK Photos Needed!

-**Call for photos of Island View students doing the school thing!
-Make the 2020-2021 yearbook the best ever by submitting photos of your student(s).**

-Please email your photos to [**yearbook@islandviewpta.org**](mailto:yearbook@islandviewpta.org).
-In the email please include your students’ names, grades, and teachers.

-We’ll do our best to make sure everyone is included, so snap away!
-Thank you!

 {{< fig src="may-pta.png" align="center" class="max-w-xs" >}}